trenthuber/cbs/README.md

 void build(char *path);
 ```

 The `build()` function allows one build executable to run another build executable.
-The name of the directory that contains the build executable being run is passed to the function by a relative or absolute path.
-You can think of this function as changing to that directory and running the build executable located therein. `build()` will only recompile the build file if the build executable doesn't exist in that directory.
+The directory that contains the build executable to run is passed to the function by its relative or absolute path.
+This function will quite literally change to that directory and run the build executable located therein. `build()` will only recompile the build file before running the build executable if that build executable doesn't already exist.

 If the current directory is passed to `build()`, then it will *recompile its own build file* before rerunning *itself*.
 Thus, including a statement like `build("./");` at the beginning of your build file means you don't have to manually recompile that build file whenever you modify it.